joeapodaca/PyBer_Analysis/README.md

 Software Python 3.6.1, Jupyter Notebook

 ### Results
 Lets start by breaking down the average fare by city types.
 After all the higher the fare the more money, right?
-You can see in the Box and Whisker plot below that the rural cities have the highest average fares.
+The Box and Whisker plot below shows that the rural cities have the highest average fares.
 They must be raking it in.

 ![Box and Wisker](https://github.com/joeapodaca/PyBer_Analysis/blob/main/analysis/Fig3.png)